graphbrain/graphbrain/docs/source/manual/hypergraph-operations.rst

 Graphbrain hypergraphs are created and/or opened like this::

    from graphbrain import hgraph
-   hg = hgraph('example.hg')
+   hg = hgraph('example.db')

-The argument ``'example.hg'`` corresponds to a local directory in the filesystem, where the hypergraph is persisted.
-A full path can also be provided, e.g.: ``hgraph('users/alice/books.hg')``.
+The argument ``'example.db'`` corresponds to a local file in the filesystem, where the hypergraph is persisted.
+A full path can also be provided, e.g.: ``hgraph('users/alice/books.db')``.
 The object returned by this function is of type ``Hypergraph``.
 Like ``Hyperedge``, it provides a number of general-purpose methods to work with hypergraphs and is not meant to be directly instantiated.

-Graphbrain currently only provides one implementation of hypergraph database, which is based on a local filesytem-based high-performance key-value store (LevelDB).
-By convention, we use the ``.hg`` extension to identify directories containing hypergraph databases of this type.
-In the future, we expect other hypergraph database types to be included in the library (for example, fully in-memory hypergraphs for even higher performance at relatively small sizes, or distributed hypergraphs for huge datasets, fault-tolerance, etc.).
-Graphbrain is an open source project, so contributions from people interested in developing such implementations are very welcome!
+Graphbrain comes with a default implementation of hypergraph database based on SQLite 3.
+This is a nice general-purpose option, because it is available in all popular operating systems and Python comes with native support for it.
+Files with extensions ``.db``, ``.sqlite`` or ``.sqlite3`` will be opened as SQLite-based hypergraph databases.
+For other options, see `the section on hypergraph database backends </manual/backends.html>`_.
+One possible disadvantage of SQLite is that it is not very space-efficient.
+This can become a problem with large hypergraphs, and a better option in this case might be the LevelDB-based hypergraph database.
+This backend is not included by default because it is currently hard to install outside of Linux.
+To support LevelDB, you will need to build Graphbrain from source with a special option, `as explained in the installation instructions </installation.html#building-graphbrain-with-support-for-leveldb-hypergraph-databases>`_.

 Adding hyperedges to a hypergraph is simple.
 For example, let us add the edge that was defined above::